 - Avoid too much alcohol.

 - Stay vigilant and avoid accident-prone areas

 Thanksgiving is a day of gratitude.
 It is celebrated for a purpose.
-It is also a time to be with family and friends to celebrate a fruitful year.
-The food preparations, gathering at the dinner table, or even traveling for a vacation during this time is best with your loved ones around.
+It is also a time to celebrate a fruitful year with family and friends.
+The food preparations, gathering at the dinner table, or even traveling for a vacation during this time is best with your loved ones.

-To ensure that you are all safe and happy during Thanksgiving, always be alert and steer clear of accidents and injuries by being cautious, vigilant, and guarded every time.
-Be safe and enjoy the holidays!
+To ensure you are all safe and happy during Thanksgiving, always be alert and steer clear of accidents and injuries by being cautious, vigilant, and guarded every time.
+Be safe, and enjoy the holidays!

-Contact us at Advantage Insurance Solutions here in Denver, CO for your insurance needs!
+Contact us at Advantage Insurance Solutions in Denver, CO, for your insurance needs!